infinitered/elavon-elixir/README.md

 The environment defaults to `:sandbox`, but you'll want to change it to `:production` in your `prod.exs` file.

-The transaction module is configurable so that you can create a mock module if necessary.
+The transaction module is configurable so that you can create a mock module for testing if necessary.
 For example:

 ```
   # Create Elavon.Transaction.Mock module